qryptic-docs

 • Add a rule to the port 80 listener to redirect all traffic to port 443.

-Step 3: Deploy the Controller EC2 Instance
+Step 3: Deploy the Controller and Website on EC2 Instance

 1. Launch an EC2 Instance: